joebologna/rockyourslotsoff/03-Article.md

 }
 ```

 I figured this out using the Go debugger.
-I'm not sure why, I suspect it is because Go tests are run in parallel, but since I used the debugger to perform the test, I suspect it's something different.
+I'm not sure why, but I suspect it is because Go tests are run in parallel.
+Thinking about this more I observed that I the debugger to perform the test, which means it did not run in parallel.
+So now I suspect it's something different.

-Noodle... oh, crap.
+Noodle... noodle... oh, crap.
 Globals are fine in Go tests, but `rand.Intn(10)` is called when the globals are initialized.
-This is wrong because the seed is not set yet. rand does not report an error, I suppose it just uses a random seed.
+This is wrong because the seed is not set yet and `rand` does not report an error (by design it seems), so I suppose it just uses a random seed.
 It really doesn't matter.
-The globals need to be set in a setup function.
+The globals need to be set in a setup function anyway, so that's what we'll do.

-Thinking about this further, it seems initializing the random number generator should be more controlled to avoid this from creeping in at a later date.
-It's likely that at some time in the future the code will be modified by someone who is not using TDD, not running the unit tests or future units tests are flawed.
+Thinking about this even further, it seems initializing the random number generator should be more controlled.
+This will avoid this nasty behavior from creeping in at a later date.
+It might just save some poor soul in the future some time.
 So we should consider adding some protections.
-For now, let's just put it on the list.
-We can do this using `// REVIEW` in the code, my handy Todo+ extension will flag it.
+That's a little complicated and we want to remain focused so, let's just put it on the list of things to fix (ok, we're adding technical debt - fine).
+We can just add `// REVIEW` to the line of code and my handy Todo+ extension will flag it in the future.

 We'll also likely need to use globals, in the tests.
 This should be done with care.
-We will use a `TestMain()` function to accomplish this.
+This means we need a `TestMain()` function to accomplish this.

 ### Refactored Go Code